Freaky/pkg-cruft/README.md

 ### unpackaged

-List files in PREFIX that are not provided by any installed package.
+List files in PREFIX that are not provided by any installed package, ignoring files specified in env `IGNORE_UNPACKAGED`.

 ```
 % pkg-decruft unpackaged